 Exploring the Observatory: The observatory’s terrace displays ancient astronomical instruments blending Chinese and European design principles.
 These artifacts, dating back to the Ming and Qing dynasties, demonstrate China’s advanced astronomical knowledge.
 Don’t miss the celestial globes and sundials, which are not only historically significant but also works of art.

 Beijing, a city of juxtapositions, reveals its true character when you step off the beaten path.
-This guide about 10 Non Touristy Things to Do in Beijing ( unusual things to do in Beijing) offers a unique opportunity to engage with the city’s rich history, vibrant culture, and lively contemporary scene.
+This guide about 10 Non Touristy Things to Do in Beijing ( Hidden Gems in Beijing) offers a unique opportunity to engage with the city’s rich history, vibrant culture, and lively contemporary scene.

 From the artistic havens to the tranquil parks, every corner of Beijing has a story to tell.
 We encourage you to explore these non touristy things and experience the Beijing’s authentic charm, just like a local.